ndinata/transfer/readme.md

 # Transfer

-Transfer is a command-line program with the goal of setting up my macOS dev environment, e.g. after a factory reset/on a new machine.
+Transfer is a simple command-line program made with the goal of setting up my macOS dev environment, e.g. after a factory reset/on a new machine.

 This program helps me automate: